ossVerifier/jwala/README.md

 # _Building_

-Jwala can be build by using gradle. to build the project run the gradle build command.
+Jwala can be build by using gradle.
+To build the jwala project run the "gradle build" command.
 This runs the build and test tasks.
+This task creates the jwala-tomcat.war file, which can be run bt dropping it in Apache Tomcat application server.

 # _Availability_